Afarhat19/WeatherMicroservice/README.md

 (https://localhost:5001/WeatherForecast/15?israining=false) - Returns the string "Wear at least 4 layers with gloves and a hat."
 (https://localhost:5001/WeatherForecast/-10?israining=true) - Returns a 400 Bad Request response with the message "Invalid temperature value." (since the temperature parameter is less than 0 and outside the expected range)

-Basically to get data, you must input the temperature that day in fahrenheit and optionally input whether its raining or not.
-It defaults to false if it's not included.
-My API will perform some logic and return a string of what the user should do to prepare for the weather.
-The above are some examples of the endpoint being used.
+To effectively request this endpoint, make sure to pass the temperature parameter for the day in Fahrenheit.
+Additionally, you have the option to pass a boolean parameter ("IsRaining") to indicate whether it is raining or not.
+If the "IsRaining" parameter is not passed, my microservice will assume a default value of false.
+By calling this endpoint, you can expect to receive a string response that suggests appropriate actions to prepare for the weather.
+The following examples demonstrate the usage of this endpoint.

 My API will return a 200 code and a string with whatever the recommendation is.